 Getting a new dog is exciting for any family, but how do you know that a specific breed — like a cockapoo — is right for you?

 What is a cockapoo?
-The cockapoo, like a cavapoo, is a poodle mix.
-More specifically, the dog is a designer breed or mixed breed created by combining a cocker spaniel and a poodle.
+The cockapoo, like a cavapoo, is a poodle mix or designer dog.
+The dog is a designer breed or mixed breed created by combining a cocker spaniel and a poodle.
 Also known as a cockerpoo, cockapoodle, or cock-a-poo, the dogs have been crossbred for many years and tend to weigh less than 30 pounds.

-This designer breed looks like a Teddy bear, primarily when the cocker spaniel is bred with either a toy poodle, miniature poodle, or mini-poodle.
+This designer breed looks like a Teddy bear, primarily when the cocker spaniel is bred with a toy poodle (toy cockapoo), miniature poodle (miniature cockapoo), or mini-poodle.
 The dogs are one of the most popular doodle breeds.

 Cockapoo health issues

 One of the most significant points to think about is the risk of potential health problems.
-Some breeds are more prone to certain illnesses than others, which can lead to heartache and spiraling vets bills, too.
+For example, some breeds are more prone to certain illnesses than others, leading to heartache and spiraling vet bills.